Curbside Pickup with Drasi

 Sources in Drasi provide connectivity to the data sources and monitor them for change.
 Learn more about Sources here.

-The retail team uses a PostgreSQL database which can be added as a Drasi source by using the YAML file below.
-This gives the connection parameters to Drasi and lists out the tables (orders) that we want to model and query.
+The retail team uses a PostgreSQL database which can be added as a Drasi source.
+We have the following YAML in file retail-ops-source.yaml placed in the tutorial/curbside-pickup/drasi directory.

 apiVersion: v1